angular/angular/aio/content/guide/testing-components-scenarios.md

   region="click-event"
   header="testing/index.ts (click helper)"></code-example>

 The first parameter is the _element-to-click_.
-If you wish, you can pass a custom event object as the second parameter.
+If you want, you can pass a custom event object as the second parameter.
 The default is a (partial)
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/button">left-button mouse event object</a>
 accepted by many handlers including the `RouterLink` directive.